JumanahAlshehri/OWASP-juiceshop-solutions/README.md

-# Cybersecurity Exercises
+# OWASP Juice Shop

-A collection of hands-on cybersecurity labs and write-ups performed by **Jumanah Alshehri**.
+A collection of hands-on web application penetration testing labs and write-ups performed by **Jumanah Alshehri**.
-This repository contains practical labs that demonstrate vulnerability scanning, web application pentesting, exploitation validation.
+This folder / repo contains practical labs that demonstrate OWASP Top 10 vulnerabilities, exploitation validation, and remediation planning using **OWASP Juice Shop** (an intentionally vulnerable web app).

-## Contents

-- `nessus-metasploitable2/` — Nessus vulnerability assessment and validation against Metasploitable2.
-- `owasp-juice-shop/` — Web application penetration testing exercises for OWASP Juice Shop.

-## About

-These exercises are for learning, portfolio, and defensive-training purposes.
-All testing was performed in isolated lab environments using intentionally vulnerable targets (Metasploitable2 and OWASP Juice Shop).